project-omicron/slam/README.md

 # Why GMapping, RTab and Cartographer?

 GMapping is one of the most used algorithm in open source comunity.
-It is a aprt of the default navigation ROs stack.
+It is a aprt of the default navigation ROS stack.

 RTab is one of the best SLAM that does not require LIDAR.
 Taking into the account the costs of the LIDARs, we want to compare how good we can create map and localize without a map.